openstack/openstack-manuals/doc/networking-guide/source/adv_config_ipv6.rst

 * Other Configuration Flag = 0 New or existing

-Neutron networks that contain a SLAAC enabled IPv6 subnet will result in all Neutron ports attached to the network receiving IPv6 addresses.
+Neutron networks that contain a SLAAC enabled IPv6 subnet will result in all neutron ports attached to the network receiving IPv6 addresses.
-This is because when RA broadcast messages are sent out on a Neutron network, they are received by all IPv6 capable ports on the network, and each port will then configure an IPv6 address based on the information contained in the RA packet.
+This is because when RA broadcast messages are sent out on a neutron network, they are received by all IPv6 capable ports on the network, and each port will then configure an IPv6 address based on the information contained in the RA packet.
 In some cases, an IPv6 SLAAC